 - District will provide parents with information, participation, and expectations regarding online learning for related services and evaluations. - Staff Development will be provided for teletherapy and telehealth evaluations.
-Staff Development will be provided for online/remote learning to meet the needs of Special Education students. - The related service providers and Special Education teachers will use an LMS [Skooler] to provide assignments and resources for parents.
-The related service providers and teachers will be provided opportunities to be trained in Skooler
+Staff Development will be provided for online/remote learning to meet the needs of Special Education students. - The related service providers and Special Education teachers will use an Microsoft TEAMS to provide assignments and resources for parents.
+The related service providers and teachers will be provided opportunities to be trained.